Great design gives purpose.

 Emily Robertson

 With a background in both home and furniture design, Emily Robertson brings intention and artistry to every Seahaus project.
 A graduate of the University of Washington’s architecture program, she honed her skills at acclaimed Seattle firms like Heliotrope and Olson Kundig.
-She and her husband Chad co-founded Seahaus to offer highly personal, design-forward homes—drawing on their shared experience leading Chadhaus, a custom furniture studio serving clients around the world.
+Emily is a licensed architect and co-founded Seahaus with her husband Chad to offer highly personal, design-forward homes—drawing on their shared experience leading Chadhaus, a custom furniture studio serving clients around the world.
 Emily’s approach blends creativity with practicality, grounded in a love for thoughtful design and everyday life.

 Chad Robertson

 Chad Robertson is a designer, builder, and educator who is at home both behind the desk and in the field.
 With a Master of Architecture from the University of Washington and a background in fine art, carpentry, and fabrication, he brings deep technical knowledge and a love of craft to each Seahaus project.
 He co-founded both Seahaus and Chadhaus with his wife Emily, designing thousands of custom pieces and several homes over the past two decades.
-Chad has taught design-build and architecture courses at UW and will return as a lecturer in furniture fabrication and design.
+Chad is a lecturer at UW.
+He has taught design-build and architecture courses in the past, and is currently teaching furniture fabrication and design studios along with digital fabrication courses.
 His work is shaped by values of simplicity, utility, and care.